 Business Development News: When your partners think of employee engagement, they may think about fun activities during busy season, or HR related perks.
 When the focus is on the billable hour, sometimes engagement can seem like fluff, the extra stuff that is not that important.
 In reality, that could not be further from the truth.
 Recent studies have shown that satisfied employees may make the difference in turning a mediocre company into a great one.
 Logically, it makes sense - if you want your business to grow, you need a high performing workforce, and the only way to a high performing workforce is happy and engaged employees.

-Meet a Member: Learn more about Brittany Winegarner, Marketing Coordinator, at TJS Deemer Dana LLP in this article.
+Meet a Member: Learn more about Marketing Coordinator, Brittany Winegarner, and how she is helping support employee engagement at TJS Deemer Dana LLP in this article.

 New Member List: January 2020